• Skip to primary navigation

 No tricks necessary and the more full the jar is the less space for air.
 Just be aware of the off-gassing after defrosting means the jar will open with a pop so mind your fingers when you do.

-Does It Taste Different
+Does Coffee Taste Different After It’s Frozen

 Doubly so if you take it with cream and sugar.